Montreal man detained in Sudan gets day in court with lawsuit against Ottawa

 Fifteen years after filing a lawsuit against the Canadian government over his detention in Sudan, Abousfian Abdelrazik is getting his day in court.

-An eight-week civil trial, slated to begin in Federal Court Monday, is expected to revisit events that unfolded two decades ago against a backdrop of heightened vigilance against the threat of extremism.
+An eight-week civil trial that began Monday in Federal Court is revisiting events that unfolded two decades ago against a backdrop of heightened vigilance because of the threat of extremism.

 Abdelrazik is suing for $27 million over his ordeal abroad, claiming Ottawa arranged for his arbitrary imprisonment, encouraged his detention by Sudanese authorities and actively obstructed his repatriation to Canada for several years.